Skip to main content

 Biography

-Dr Christina Goulter is a Senior Lecturer in the Defence Studies Department.
+Dr Christina Goulter is a Reader in Military History and Air Power at the Defence Studies Department.
 Between 1994-1997, she was Associate Professor of Strategy at the US Naval War College, Newport, RI, USA.
 She is a Fellow of the Royal Aeronautical Society.
 She is a prize-winning author, and her next book deals with British intervention in the second round of the Greek Civil War, 1944-45.

 Dr Goulter is Co-Director of the Sir Michael Howard Centre for the History of War, Co-lead, with Professor Bill Philpott, Military and Political History Theme and Lead of the Air Power Studies Research Group.